smartbone-org/SmartBone-2/docs/smartbone.md

 **All attributes listed here are optional and not required to get a SmartBone object working.**

+- \[*Boolean*\] Debug - If this attribute exists in a SmartBone object then the SmartBone Runtime Editor will appear allowing you to change attributes and visualise certain things in real time.

 - \[*Number*\] Damping – How slowed down the calculated motion of the SmartBone(s) will be.

 - \[*Number*\] Stiffness – How much of the bone(s) original CFrame is preserved.